 If this is a problem you are experiencing, here is a way to combat it.

-What you want to avoid is focusing too much on older jobs that may end up highlighting the fact that you haven’t done anything that important for a while.
+You want to avoid focusing too much on older jobs that may end up highlighting the fact you haven’t done anything significant for a while.
 This may show future employers that your skills could be rusty if you haven’t employed them for three or four jobs ago.
 This is not what you are trying to accomplish.
-So here is a solution that will allow you to still include this important information while not making it look like you have been wasting your time since.
+So here is a solution that will allow you to include this vital information while not making it look like you have been wasting your time since.

 Look to The Recent Experience, Too

-Try to objectively view the experience that you want to include.
+Try to view the experience that you want to include objectively.
 Is it possible that it is not as valuable today as it once was?
 Perhaps the accomplishments you made are actually outdated, or maybe the accomplishments you’ve made since overshadow this once important accomplishment.

 Include Older Experiences in a Highlighted Section

-When creating a resume, ensure you incorporate all your most important accomplishments that will present you in the best light to future employers.
-So you want to make sure you don’t leave anything out, while also ensuring that you appear current in your skills and experiences.
+When creating a resume, ensure you incorporate all your most important accomplishments to present yourself in the best light to future employers.
+So you want to make sure you don’t leave anything out while also ensuring that you appear current in your skills and experiences.